elanmart/rust-pgbart/README.md

 This repo implements Particle Gibbs sampler for Bayesian Additive Regression Trees (BART) written in Rust.

+This implementation is ~10x faster than a vanilla python version, which makes it feasible to run the algorithm on much larger datasets.

 Python bindings and integration with PyMC and Numpyro (coming soon) are also provided.

 To use the model in PyMC, you can simply write